Police are seeking charges in the killing of Detroit synagogue leader Samantha Woll, prosecutor says | KRDO

 By Rob Frehse, CNN

-(CNN) — Police investigating the October killing of Detroit synagogue president Samantha Woll are now seeking charges in the case, according to the Wayne County Prosecutor’s Office.
+(CNN) — Police investigating the October killing of Detroit synagogue president Samantha Woll are now seeking charges in the case, a spokesperson for the Wayne County Prosecutor’s Office said, nearly two months after she was found fatally stabbed outside her home.

-“We have a warrant request from the Detroit Police Department and it’s being reviewed,” spokeswoman Maria Miller told CNN Tuesday night, without detailing the charges police are pursuing.
+“We have a warrant request from the Detroit Police Department and it’s being reviewed,” the spokesperson, Maria Miller, told CNN Tuesday night, without detailing the charges police are pursuing.

-Police have not released information on who they planned to charge, but the request comes two days after an announcement that an unidentified “person of interest” was taken into custody in the case.
+Police have not released information on who they planned to charge, but the request follows an announcement Sunday that an unidentified “person of interest” in the case was taken into custody.

-Miller declined to provide further information on the request, but said that police reports, photographs and witness statements, among other items, are usually part of a submission in a request for charges.
+Miller declined to provide further information on the request but said police reports, photographs and witness statements, among other items, are usually part of a submission in a request for charges.

-CNN has reached out to the Detroit Police Department for further details on the request and the “person of interest.”
+CNN has reached out to the Detroit Police Department for further details about the “person of interest” and the request – news of which comes about a month after a person held in connection with Woll’s death was released without being charged.

-Woll, the board president of the Isaac Agree Downtown Synagogue, was found outside her home with multiple stab wounds early October 21, police have said.
+Woll, the board president of the Isaac Agree Downtown Synagogue, was found outside her home with stab wounds early October 21, hours after attending a wedding, police have said.
+Investigators followed a trail of blood from her body to her home, where they believe the crime took place.

+Despite Woll’s prominent position in the local Jewish community, no evidence had surfaced suggesting the killing was motivated by antisemitism, Detroit Police Chief James E. White previously said.

 Investigators had been treating Woll’s death as arising from a domestic dispute and not extremism, a law enforcement source familiar with the investigation previously told CNN.